Powerful Storms Leave At Least 5 Dead In Alabama And Florida

 Alabama Gov. Robert Bentley tweeted Monday night about the storms and offered "prayers for those impacted."

-In Florida, the Walton County Sheriff's Office said in a statement that deputies discovered the body of William Patrick Corley, 70, floating face down Monday near his home in Mossy Head and that his car was partially submerged.
+In Florida, the Walton County Sheriff's Office said in a statement that deputies discovered the body of William Patrick Corley, 70, floating facedown Monday near his home in Mossy Head and that his car was partially submerged.

 Just spoke w/ Houston Co Sheriff Donald Valenza.
 Confirmed 4 fatalities in one structure in Rehobeth area.
 Prayers for those impacted today.— Gov. Robert Bentley (@GovernorBentley) January 3, 2017

-The weather system began in Texas and then moved east into Louisiana and Mississippi before heading to Alabama, Florida and Georgia, according to The Associated Press reported.
+The weather system began in Texas and then moved east into Louisiana and Mississippi before heading to Alabama, Florida and Georgia, The Associated Press reported.
 It said:

 "The system knocked out power to more than 80,000 customers in Louisiana and Mississippi at the peak of the storm Monday.
 Trees were downed or buildings were reported damaged in 18 counties in Mississippi, 15 parishes in Louisiana and 15 counties in Texas.
 No injuries or deaths have been reported in Louisiana and Mississippi."